stefansundin/s3sha256sum/README.md

     	Print status and hash state on an interval. (e.g. "10s") -profile string
     	Use a specific profile from your credential file.
+  -region string
+    	The region to use.
+Overrides config/env settings.
+Avoids one API call.
   -resume string
     	Provide a hash state to resume from a specific position.
   -verbose